Unusual Cancers of Childhood (PDQ®): Treatment - Patient Information [NCI] - Unusual Cancers of the Reproductive and Urinary Systems

 - Peutz-Jeghers syndrome.

 Ovarian cancer may cause any of the following signs and symptoms.
-Check with your child's doctor if you see any of the following problems in your child:
+Check with your child's doctor if your child has any of the following:

 - Painful menstrual periods.